 Choose scale conservatively so that during a single session there will never be more than about 2e9/scale pulses seen on the MPG.
 Choose gain according to the smoothing level desired.
 Divide the axis.N.jog-scale values by scale.

-ilowpass.
-N (uses floating-point)
+ilowpass.N (requires a floating-point thread)

 Update the output based on the input and parameters

 ilowpass.N.in s32 in ilowpass.N.out s32 out